emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### The Library

 As mentioned above, I wanted to have a library whose behavior could be changed at build time (via an environment variable) in such a way that was easily witnessed by a user.
-In other words, I won't be modifying `LDFLAGS`{:.language-shell .highlight} or `CFLAGS`{:.language-shell .highlight}[^technicallymodifying] -- because such changes are not easily witnessed.
+In other words, I won't be modifying `INCLUDES`{:.language-shell .highlight}, `LDFLAGS`{:.language-shell .highlight}, or `CFLAGS`{:.language-shell .highlight}[^technicallymodifying] -- because such changes are not easily witnessed.

 Instead, my library will use a preprocessor macro to determine the string its single method returns: